vikingJason/5eVaultMain/content/2. DM Tools/Rules/PF2E/afflictions/curse-of-the-rotting-heart-loil.md

 ---
-obsidianUIMode: preview
-cssclasses: pf2e,pf2e-affliction
-tags:
-- affliction/curse
-- affliction/level/9
-- compendium/src/pf2e/loil
-- trait/curse
-- trait/magical
-- trait/transmutation
+aliases:
-aliases: ["Curse of The Rotting Heart"]
+  - Curse of The Rotting Heart
+tags: []
 ---
 # Curse of The Rotting Heart
 *Curse 9*